Factory Accident Claims Explained

 Do Factory Accident Claims Have A Time Limit?

-If you are eligible to make a factory accident claim, you must start proceedings before the time limit expires.
-For personal injury claims, this is generally 3 years from the date of the accident as set out in the Limitation Act 1980.
+If you have valid grounds to make a factory accident claim, you will need to start proceedings for your case before the time limit expires.
+For personal injury claims, this is typically 3 years beginning from the accident date as confirmed in the Limitation Act 1980.

-• Those without the mental capacity to launch their own claim.
-These parties have an indefinite suspension applied to the time limit.
-During this time, a court-appointed litigation friend can bring forward a claim on their behalf.
-If the injured party regains this mental capacity and a claim was not made for them already, they will have 3 years from the date of their capacity being regained to begin the process.
+• Parties without the mental capacity to launch their own claim have an indefinite suspension applied to the claiming time limit.
+During this period of suspension, a litigation friend could possibly bring forward a claim for a factory accident on their behalf.
+If the injured party regains their mental capacity and a factory accident claim was not made for them already, they will instead have 3 years from the date of their capacity being regained to start this process.

 • Those under the age of 18 have the limitation period frozen until they turn 18.
 Prior to this, a litigation friend can claim factory accident compensation on their behalf.
-However, if they turn 18 and a claim was not initiated for them, they will have 3 years from their 18th birthday to begin proceedings.
+Alternatively, if they turn 18 and a claim wasn’t initiated for them, they’ll instead have 3 years to start the process from their 18th birthday to begin proceedings.

 If you have any questions about factory accident claims, speak with one of the advisors from our team.